Kansas City Monarchs (American Association)

 The Kansas City Monarchs are a professional baseball team based in Kansas City, Kansas.
-Formerly known as the Kansas City T-Bones, they are members of the American Association of Professional Baseball; which, in 2020, became designated as a Major League Baseball partner league.
+Formerly known as the Kansas City T-Bones, they are members of the American Association of Professional Baseball, which, in 2020, became designated as a Major League Baseball partner league.
 They have played their home games at Legends Field (formerly CommunityAmerica Ballpark) since 2003, when the team began as a member of the Northern League.
 In 2011, the team joined the modern American Association.
 In 2018, the T-Bones won their first-ever American Association championship by defeating the St. Paul Saints.
 While named the T-Bones, the team's mascot was named Sizzle.
-On January 21, 2021, the team announced a partnership with the Negro Leagues Baseball Museum and a rebranding to the Kansas City Monarchs, one of the founding teams of that league.
+On January 21, 2021, the team announced a partnership with the Negro Leagues Baseball Museum and a rebranding to the Kansas City Monarchs, one of the founding teams of the Negro National League.

 The Monarchs defeated the Fargo-Moorhead RedHawks in the 2021 American Association championship, claiming the franchise's third title.
+They then added a fourth championship in 2023, defeating the Chicago Dogs.